Toric vector bundles, non-abelianization, and spectral networks: Introduction

 We begin by reviewing the notions of toric vector bundles, tropical Lagrangian multi-sections, and Lagrangian multi-sections in Section \ref{sec:prelim}.
-We then introduce the notion of spectral networks subordinate to a $\Lambda_{\bb{L}^{\trop}}$-admissible Lagrangian multi-section in Section \ref{sec:spec_net_L} and recall the construction of the non-abelianization map in Section \ref{sec:non_abel}.
-We will carry out the construction of the above family of toric vector bundles in Section \ref{sec:mirror_construction}.
-The existence conjecture will be stated and proved in the 2-fold case in Section \ref{sec:existence}.
+We then introduce the notion of spectral networks subordinate to a $\Lambda_{\bb{L}^{\trop}}$-admissible Lagrangian multi-section in Section \ref{sec:spec_net_L} and prove Theorem 1.3.
+We will recall the construction of the non-abelianization map in Section \ref{sec:non_abel} and prove Theorem 1.1 in Section \ref{sec:mirror_construction}.
+In Section \ref{sec:existence}, we give several examples of spectral networks subordinate to those 2-fold Lagrangian multi-sections constructed in \cite{OS}, one non-example, and one 3-fold example.
+We end this paper by proving Theorem 1.3 and 1.4.